Skip to content

 So how do we take the disruption and uncertainty that is often associated with change and transform the process into something positive?

-The answer lies in our approach to communicating these changes.
+The answer lies in our approach to communicating change to employees.

 Proactive vs reactive communication